Reviewed by: J. Mica Guzman, Jr., MD, MBA, DABFM, CAQSM, and Lizette Taboada, RD, LD

 Your bones provide many essential functions for your body and maintaining your bone health throughout your life can help prevent a variety of health conditions, including osteoporosis (a condition in which the bones become weak and brittle), osteopenia (a condition in which you lose bone mass), fragility fractures (a broken bone that results from a low-impact, non-traumatic force that would not fracture a normal bone), and stress fractures (tiny cracks in a bone that are caused by a repetitive, low-impact force) as well as other forms of bone loss that may occur as you age.

-“Bones are, at their very basic nature, the skeleton of our body, and that skeleton serves multiple functions—it’s protective of all our soft organs, it’s supporting of our body, and it provides both structure and attachment points for our muscles to allow for movement,” explains UT Health Austin bone health expert J. Mica Guzman, Jr., MD, MS, DABFM, CAQSM, who serves as the Primary Care Clinical Director of the Sports and Injury Clinic within the Musculoskeletal Institute.
+“Bones are, at their very basic nature, the skeleton of our body, and that skeleton serves multiple functions—it’s protective of all our soft organs, it’s supporting of our body, and it provides both structure and attachment points for our muscles to allow for movement,” explains UT Health Austin bone health expert J. Mica Guzman, Jr., MD, MBA, DABFM, CAQSM, who serves as the Primary Care Clinical Director of the Sports and Injury Clinic within the Musculoskeletal Institute.
 “What some people may or may not know is that bone is alive and constantly changing to adapt to the daily forces placed upon it.”

 In addition to its mechanical function, bone serves as a reservoir, or storage space, for a number of minerals, the most prominent of which are calcium and phosphorous.
 The bone stores 99% of the body’s calcium and 85% of the body’s phosphorous.
 Calcium and phosphorous work in conjunction with vitamin D to keep bones healthy and strong.